mem48/geocompr/main.md

 usa_parks = st_read("ne_10m_parks_and_protected_lands_area.shp")
 ```

-Specific R packages providing an interface to geolibraries or geoportals are even more user-friendly (Table \@ref(tab:datapackages)).
+Specific R packages providing an interface to spatial libraries or geoportals are even more user-friendly (Table \@ref(tab:datapackages)).

 <!-- add sentinel2 package as soon as it is published on CRAN https://github.com/IVFL-BOKU/sentinel2-->